isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-animals-eat-bed-bugs.markdown

 slug: /what-animals-eat-bed-bugs/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 If you're wondering which animals will eat bed bugs (Hemiptera), read on to get the details.
 But you might not want some of these
 *natural bed bug enemies*
 around your home - maybe geckos? or Ants?
 *So, what animals or insects will eat bed bugs?
-Well, common bed bug killers include ants (fire, argentine, or pharaoh ants), masked hunters, centipedes, spiders, cockroaches, and lizards such as geckos.Â *
+Well, common bed bug killers include ants (fire, argentine, or pharaoh ants), masked hunters, centipedes, spiders, cockroaches, and lizards such as geckos. *
 *With mattress encasements for bed bugs, it's possible to watch for bed bugs and also reducing the possible hiding spaces in your box spring or mattress.
-The bugs undergo metamorphosis - from egg to nymph - it has no larval stage.Â *
+The bugs undergo metamorphosis - from egg to nymph - it has no larval stage. *
 - NB: Cats and dogs won't eat bed bugs - maybe by accident but dogs may[assistin searching for bed bugs](https://pestpolicy.com/)- canine scent detection.
 [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
 ## Details: What Animals Eat Bed Bugs? - Bed Bug Predators